 7. Practice with Real-World Examples:

 - Look for real-world examples of obtuse isosceles triangles in architecture, design, and nature.
 This will help you develop a better understanding of how these triangles are used in practical applications.
-For example, the roof of a building might be designed with obtuse angles for aesthetic or structural reasons.
+Here's one way to look at it: the roof of a building might be designed with obtuse angles for aesthetic or structural reasons.

 8. Use Geometry Software: